Born: 11th June 1880, Woolwich, Kent.

 Henry’s father Robert Leftly died 1888, Maidstone, Kent.
 His mother re-married in 1893 to Walter Spackman, born 1861, Wootton Bassett, Wiltshire.

 Henry left Sutton School before attending Plumstead High Street School, Greenwich.
 His first day was the 9th September 1893 and he was expected to leave on the 1st September 1893.
-Walter Spackman was recorded as his step father and the family were leaving at 46, Hartville Road.
+Walter Spackman was recorded as his step father and the family were living at 46, Hartville Road.

 In 1904, Ipswich, Henry married Martha Hannah Johnson, born 1883, Walton, Suffolk.